Skip to content

 Security patch level

 Newer Android devices may have anti-rollback mechanisms in place that do not allow flashing a boot image with an old security patch level.
-For example, if your device kernel is 5.10.101-android12-9-g30979850fc20, its security patch is 2023-11; even if you flash the kernel consistent with the kernel KMI, if the security patch level is older than 2023- 11(such as 2023-06), then it may cause bootloop.
+For example, if your device kernel is 5.10.101-android12-9-g30979850fc20, it's security patch level is 2023-11; even if you flash the kernel corresponding to the KMI, if the security patch level is older than 2023- 11 (such as 2023-06), then it may cause bootloop.

-Kernel version vs. Android version
+Kernel version vs Android version

 Please note: Kernel version and Android version are not necessarily the same!